Goran58/com.vanderbilt.spc/README.md

 ## Application
 ### Adding panel device
 First add an Alarm Panel device.
-The app supports only one single Alarm panel.
-NOTE!
-Be sure that the SPC Bridge is configured and working before you try to add the Alarm Panel device to Homey.
+The app supports only one single Alarm panel. **NOTE!** Be sure that the SPC Bridge is configured and working properly before you try to add the Alarm Panel device to Homey.

 #### SPC Bridge communication settings
 In the first Panel adding screen you need to specify the SPC Bridge communication settings, to be able to connect to the SPC panel: